Last updated January 12, 2023

 In addition, you may make corrections to certain Personal Information that you provide to the firm via Self Service Connection.

 We will respond to authorized and verified requests as soon as practicable and as required by law, including any reason for denying or restricting a request.
 The above rights are subject to various exclusions and exceptions under firm policies and applicable laws (including professional standards), and under certain circumstances we may be unable to fulfill your request.
-The firm will retain Personal Information subject to any record retention requirements set forth in the Enterprise Retention Schedule and Chapter 10.6 of the U.S. Risk Management Manual.
+The firm will retain Personal Information subject to any record retention requirements set forth in the Enterprise Retention Schedule and the U.S. Risk Management Manual.
 Your Personal Information may also be subject to preservation requirements and in accordance with the firm’s Preservation Guidelines.

 You may authorize someone to exercise the above rights on your behalf.
 If we have collected information about your Family Members, including minor children, you may exercise the above rights on behalf of your Family Members.